loo-kaa/web-scrape/README.md

 ## How to use

-Create a class annotated with the `@UrlScraper` annotation and let the
+Create a class annotated with the `@UrlScraper` annotation and let the library inject the requested elements.
+There are three main type of injection:
+- `@Auto` injects user defined classes that are annotated with the `@Scraper` annotation.
+- `@Element` injects HtmlUnit elements like `HtmlBody`.
+- `@TextContent` injects String that represent the textContent of a dom node.
+Every annotation can manage a List of elements if the type of the class parameter is a `List`.

 ```java
 @UrlScraper(url = "http://example.com/")